jpclouduk/HDP24SNDBX/README.md

 1. Build your local virtualbox VM with CentOS-7-x86_64-Minimal-1804;
    At least 8GB Mem
    100gb disk.
-Select custom partitioning and allocat all space to /
+Select custom partitioning and allocate all space to /
 2. If you forget to enable networking during install; /etc/sysconfig/network-scripts/ifcfg-enp0s3
 ONBOOT=yes